IRTF-HRPC/drafts/draft-political.md

 IETF: Protocols as Standards
 ============================

-In the previous section we gave an overview of the different existing positions of the impact of Internet protocols in the Internet community.
-In the following section we will consider the standards setting process and its consequences for the politics of protocols.
+In the previous section we gave an overview of the different existing positions of the impact of Internet protocols in the Internet protocol community.
+In the following section we will review the standards setting process and its consequences for the politics of protocols, through the lens of existing literature on standards setting.

 Standards enabling interoperating networks, what we think of today as the Internet, were created as open, formal and voluntary standards.
 A platform for Internet standardization, the Internet Engineering Task Force (IETF), was created in 1986 to enable the continuation of such standardization work.
 The IETF has sought to make the standards process transparent (by ensuring everyone can access standards, mailing-lists and meetings), predictable (by having clear procedures and reviews) and of high quality (by having draft documents reviewed by members from its own epistemic community).
 This is all aimed at increasing the accountability of the process and the quality of the standard.